Varun-Ajith-Sivaram/circular_queue_using_array/README.md

-# Circular Queue Implementation
+# Circular Queue implementation using arrays
-C program for implementing a Circular Queue.
+C program for implementing a Circular Queue using arrays.